-Observe the steps in "1-5 Installing an Expansion Card" and install CrossFire/SLI graphics cards on the PCI Express x16 slots.
-(To set up a 2-Way configuration, we recommend installing the graphics cards on the PCIEX16_1 and PCIEX16_2 slots.)
+Observe the steps in "1-5 Installing an Expansion Card" and install CrossFire/SLI graphics cards on the PCIEX16\1 and PCIEX16\2 slots.

-Insert the CrossFire (Note)/SLI bridge connectors in the CrossFire/SLI gold edge connectors on top of the cards.
+Insert the CrossFire (Note)/SLI bridge connector in the CrossFire/SLI gold edge connectors on top of the cards.

-Plug the display cable into the graphics card on the PCIEX16_1 slot.
+Plug the display cable into the graphics card on the PCIEX16\1 slot.